Individual & Community

 Being a spiritual person is synonymous with being a person whose highest priority is to be loving to yourself and others.
 A spiritual person cares about people, animals, and the planet.
 A spiritual person knows that we are all One, and consciously attempts to honour this Oneness.
 A spiritual person is a kind person.

-This conversation between Shaykh Fadhlalla Haeri, Richard Eskow and Muna Haeri Bilgrami is an important thought-provoking discussion.
+This conversation between Shaykh Fadhlalla Haeri, Richard Eskow and Muna Haeri Bilgrami is an important and thought-provoking discussion.